tiffanivick/tiffanivick/README.md

 #### Hi there, I’m **Tiffani [website](https://www.tiffanivick.com)** 👋

 - 👀 I’m interested in Data Analyst related fields.
-- 🌱 I’m currently building a personal portfolio website using Python along with Flask and Bootstrap frameworks.
 - 💞️ I’m looking to collaborate with other data enthusiasts.